Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 Our primary means of transportation throughout Japan is via the very efficient rail system, including the famous Shinkansen, or Bullet Train.
 Distances are not great and most journeys are only a few hours duration.
 A combination of buses and taxis will be used elsewhere as part of our local sightseeing program.

 There is also a very strong culinary element to this trip.
 Breakfasts feature Asian as well as Western items, but our dinners out at local restaurants will feature a wide range of local specialties.
 Eating is very much a cultural experience in this part of the world, and this aspect of our program is an integral part of the overall experience.
-Though individual tastes and requirements will be taken into account by your leader who will be organizing our evening meals on-the-go, if you are strictly a meat-and-potatoes person, or a strict vegetarian/vegan/gluten-free etc, you may find your needs/preferences significantly challenged on this tour.
+Though individual tastes and requirements will be taken into account by your leader who will be organizing our evening meals on-the-go, if you are strictly a meat-and-potatoes person, don't eat seafood, or adhere to a strict vegetarian/vegan/gluten-free etc, you may find your needs/preferences significantly challenged on this tour.

 Am I suitable for this tour?
 Please refer to our self-assessment form.